-Sanlúcar de Barrameda is known as a summer beach town getaway by Spaniards and tourists alike, but one of my favorite events of the year happens in autumn—the Ruta del Mosto.
+Sanlúcar de Barrameda is known as a summer destination by Spaniards and tourists alike, but one of my favorite events of the year happens in autumn—the Ruta del Mosto.

 How does it work?

-If cheap local wine and free food aren’t great then I don’t know what is!
-The ruta is a really unique and authentic experience for anyone who’s not from the area.
+The ruta is a unique and authentic experience.
 Many of the bars make their own mosto and the only people you’ll see along the way are Sanluqueños (locals).
-Many of the spots on the ruta are tucked away within the little streets of Barrio Alto, untouched by tourism; that’s what makes the whole thing so special…the Ruta del Mosto is not something everyone gets to experience when they come to Spain and it encompasses a lot of the Andalucian characteristics I love; bueno (good food), bonito (beautiful weather), and barato (and cheap wine)!
+Most of the spots on the ruta are tucked away within the little streets of Barrio Alto, untouched by tourism; that’s what makes the whole experience so special…the Ruta de Mosto is not something everyone gets to experience when they come to Spain.
+Plus it encompasses a lot of the Andalucian characteristics I love; good cheap wine, flamenco music, and an afternoon in the company of friends.